Welcome to LookChem.com Sign In|Join Free

 127930-09-0 Usage

-SUCROSEOCTASULFATESODIUM is a chemical compound that is derived from sucrose, a type of sugar, that has been reacted with octasulfuric acid to form a sulfated derivative.
-SUCROSEOCTASULFATESODIUM is commonly used in the production of personal care products, such as shampoos and body washes, as a surfactant and foaming agent.
-It is known for its ability to help create a rich lather and effectively remove dirt and oil from the skin and hair.
-SUCROSEOCTASULFATESODIUM is considered to be a safe and effective ingredient in cosmetic formulations and is approved for use by regulatory agencies.
+SUCROSEOCTASULFATESODIUM is used as a surfactant and foaming agent in personal care products for its ability to create a rich lather and effectively remove dirt and oil from the skin and hair.
+It is considered a safe and effective ingredient in cosmetic formulations and is approved for use by regulatory agencies.

 Check Digit Verification of cas no